Let’s address the following timely question: “How are credit card minimum payments calculated?”

 Typically, any one-off fees, such as over-the-limit and late fees must also be paid as part of the minimum payment.

 Contact your individual card issuer to inquire about how credit card minimum payments are calculated, as they vary and may change from time to time.

 Keep in mind that if you only make the credit card’s minimum payment each month, you’ll pay a lot more in interest and it’ll take a lot longer to pay down balances.

-It’s recommended that you pay more than the minimum each month to avoid unnecessary finance charges (how to pay off credit card debt?).
+It’s recommended that you pay more than the minimum each month to avoid unnecessary finance charges.

 And while some may complain about card issuers raising minimum payment requirements, it’s actually a benefit to customers because it means less interest in the long run.
 But for those just scraping by, it’s obviously not a welcome change.